hashgraph/hedera-services/docs/glossary.md

 ## Account Aliases
-**Account Aliases**: These are identifiers which are public key values, and are mostly 33 byte EVM address values.
+**Account Aliases**: These are identifiers which can be protobuf serialized keys of ED25519 or ECDSA Keys or 33 byte EVM address values.
 The "triplet" form (e.g. 0.0.18273892) is the simpler and easier to "type".
 An alias is not intended to be user-friendly, but instead to offer a smart-contract friendly identifier.
 See https://hips.hedera.com/hip/hip-32 and https://hips.hedera.com/hip/hip-583 for more information.